A Reliable Partner. An Experienced Adviser.

 14. What are my options if the insurance company does not offer what I feel is a fair settlement?

-15. What is referred to as the tort threshold on car accident cases?
+15. What is the tort threshold on car accident cases?

 This is the term that refers to whether your damages have reached the statutory level required in order to file a lawsuit against the other driver(s) involved in your accident.
-Assuming you were not more than 50% at fault in the accident, you have the right to file a lawsuit only if the accident has caused you to have suffered a broken bone, have permanent disfigurement, scarring or loss of bodily function, or have incurred at least $2,000 in medical expenses.
+Assuming you were not more than 50 percent at fault in the accident, you have the right to file a lawsuit only if the accident has caused you to have suffered a broken bone; have permanent disfigurement, scarring or loss of bodily function; or have incurred at least $2,000 in medical expenses.